 Registration Deadline for fall Tuesday, September 3rd

 Notice to Faculty and Students of the Historic Preservation Program

 There’s no better place to learn the processes and techniques of historic preservation than Drew University.
-Our courses are open to all preservation enthusiasts, whether you want to earn a certificate or simply take a course for personal or professional interest.
-Our upcoming 2012 – 2013 offerings represent a great opportunity to begin or continue your studies.
+Our courses are open to all preservation enthusiasts who would like to take a course for personal or professional interest.
+Our upcoming fall 2013 offerings represent a great opportunity to continue your studies.
 Whether you select a one-day workshop or a ten-week course, we hope you’ll join us for this unique program.

 The offerings are designed for anyone interested in the field of preservation: members of historic preservation commissions, town planners, attorneys and engineers.
 Our audience includes real estate professionals, volunteers at historic sites, owners of old or historic buildings, architects, developers and contractors, designers, and artisans in the construction field.

 - Distinguished faculty who are experts in their fields

 - Interactive classes